 At the beginning of each year the negotiated Class Rules and Playground Rules, based around our values of Kind, Determined, Respectful, will be sent home.
 Parents are asked to discuss these rules with their children and support them.

 The school has high expectations of student behaviour.
 Every effort is made to reinforce positive behaviour and modify inappropriate behaviour.
 To achieve this, parent cooperation is vital.
 As students will participate in making the rules, they will be very familiar with them.
 Students are expected to follow the rules and will understand the consequences that breaches of the rules will bring.
 When a serious breach of discipline occurs, parents can expect to be involved in its resolution.

 A fair and consistent Student Behaviour Management Plan exists and all staff have been trained in the use of Restorative Practices.
 This process encourages students to take responsibility for their actions and to work through the issues that have arisen from these actions.
-A counselling process is used to help students identify the issues and discuss how to ensure the behaviour is not repeated.
+A counselling process, with trained staff, is used to help students identify the issues and discuss how to ensure the behaviour is not repeated.

 There is a direct link between attendance and achievement.

 If students miss the basic skills in the early years of schooling they often experience learning difficulties later on.
 Children need to attend school regularly to make the most of the educational opportunities available to them.

 It has been shown that poor patterns of attendance in the early years can lead to poor patterns of attendance throughout the school years.

 Poor attendance makes it difficult for students to form positive friendships with their peers.